 Sometimes a battleground and a burial plot are one and the same.
-In a forest just outside Lunéville, France, 19-year-old Pvt.
-Donald D. Owens and four other men with the 90th Division, 773rd Tank Destroyer Battalion clear a path for the American military.
-Owens, a volunteer soldier who grew up in Navarre, helps navigate the 22-square-mile forest in their M-10 tank.
+In a forest just outside Lunéville, France, Pvt.
+Donald D. Owens, Corporal Clayton Judge Hellum, Pvt.
+Lawrence N. Harris, Sergeant Ernest Rabe, Tech/4 Ernest Peabody with the 90th Division, 773rd Tank Destroyer Battalion clear a path for the American military.
 Fighting intensifies each day and tanks are sent to the hardest points of the fight.
 On Oct.
-9, 1944, a German Panzer strikes their tank and they burn to death.
+9, 1944, a German Panzer struck their tank.
+Only Peabody and Rabe escaped.
+The other 3 burned in their tank.

 Owens was born in Navarre, the son of Gerald H. Owens and Tracy Define, and the younger brother of Gerald "Jackie" Owens.
 He attended Navarre Elementary.